pulumi/pulumi-hugo/themes/default/content/blog/kubernetes-architecture-templates/index.md

     return webserverservice.status.apply(lambda val: val.load_balancer.ingress[0].ip)
 ```

 Now that all our changes have been made, let's try running it!
-We'll need to append `poetry run` to the commands, unless you choose to switch to the Poetry shell ahead of time:
+We'll need to prepend `poetry run` to the commands, unless you choose to switch to the Poetry shell ahead of time:

 ```bash
 $ poetry run pulumi stack init dev